JoelCodes/w6d1-Jun-4-2018-tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. Run mongodb V 2.2 if not using Lighthouse labs vagrant enviroment.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
+4. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:3000/> in your browser.
+5. Go to <http://localhost:3000/> in your browser.

 ## Dependencies
 - Body-parser